 |Fees||Application/Closing Fees, Annual Fees||Annual Fees plus Other Types of Charges|

-Secured Vs Unsecured Debt
+Secured Vs. Unsecured Debt

 With a HELOC, if you have sufficient equity on your home, you can apply for a sizable amount, and it will likely be granted for as long as you can establish that you have the means to pay it back.

 So while you don’t need any collateral to avail of a credit card, it’s unlikely that you will be given or be allowed to maintain a high credit limit.

 But when evaluating the HELOC vs credit card in terms of the need for collateral, it’s worth taking the time to study what the consequences will be if you fail to meet your loan obligations.

 The Lower Interest Rate Option

-The interest rates for both the HELOC and credit card are variable.
 The former adjusts with changes in the prime rate which typically changes monthly, while the latter is dependent on a lot of factors, some of which are beyond the cardholder’s control – the credit score, payment history, or even just the bank’s or issuer’s decision to raise interest rates.

 If your purpose is to pay-off a high-interest debt, there are still a handful of credit cards that offer very low Balance Transfer Rates – even lower than HELOC – but you would need to have excellent credit history for this, and if you use the card for regular purchases, that’s where you could get slapped with sky-high rates.